 Articles (38)

-Beachy holidays with dodgy tan lines and cocktails are all very well, but what about the - in our opinion - hugely underrated cold-weather break?
-Think endless hot chocolates, snuggling up in soft blankets, lots of glasses of red wine, and delicious slices of cheese.
+Beachy holidays with dodgy tan lines and cocktails are all well and good, but what about the – in our opinion – hugely underrated cold-weather break?
+Think endless hot chocolates, snuggling up in soft blankets, lots of red wine, and crackling fireplaces.
 Sheer bliss, right?
 All you need to make this a reality is to find a property with vibes as warm as a gingerbread house (and some decent thermal leggings).
 We've scoured the UK to find the cosiest UK Airbnbs where you can hunker down and escape the norm.
 Our selection is full of rustic log cabins, traditional countryside cottages, and quiet shepherd’s huts.
-The options are endless.
-What are you waiting for?
-Lace up those boots, grab your winter coat, and embrace a little frost on the windscreen each morning.
-RECOMMENDED: 💕 The best romantic weekend getaways in the UK🪵 Amazing cabins and cottages in the UK🌳 11 incredible treehouses you can book in the UK🧘 The best wellbeing breaks and yoga retreats in the UK🏞️ The most beautiful national parks in the UK Who makes the cut?
+Updated in October 2024: Because the English countryside is the gift that keeps on giving we've added a few more properties that we think will catch your eye like this gorgeous shepherd's hut in Ewelme and this historic manor in Langford Budville.
+RECOMMENDED:💕 The best romantic weekend getaways in the UK🪵 Amazing cabins and cottages in the UK🌳 11 incredible treehouses you can book in the UK🧘 The best wellbeing breaks and yoga retreats in the UK🏞️ The most beautiful national parks in the UK Who makes the cut?
 While we might not stay in every Airbnb featured, we've based our list on top reviews, hosts and amenities to find you the best stays.
 This article includes affiliate links.
 These links have no influence on our editorial content.
 For more information, see our affiliate guidelines.

 The best Airbnb cabins in Atlanta